 All of your ingredients need to be fully cooked before you assemble them because you’re just going to heat these up in the microwave when you’re ready to eat.

 If you cook them on high power, the ends tend to get much hotter than the center, so try medium power.
 Since every microwave is a bit different, you’ll need to experiment with how long yours will take.
-If completely frozen, mine take one and a half minutes on medium power.
+If completely frozen, mine takes one and a half minutes on medium power.
 I cook them right in the plastic wrap.

-Breakfast Burritos
+Freezer-Friendly Breakfast Burritos for Busy Mornings

 Ingredients